nicothyun/garden/content/index.md

 - #natural-history
 - technology as a tool ([[techno-optimism]])
 - tourism and #travel
-- #fringe-theories #conspiracy-theories as alternative modes of thinking and different paradigm to continually calibrate & challenge my current paradigm or mental modes
+- #fringe-theories (conspiracy theories) as alternative modes of thinking and different paradigm to continually calibrate & challenge my current paradigm or mental modes
 - video painting
 - philosophy
 	- philosophy is a no man's land between theology and science, by betrand russell